 Oh-so-smooth roads: The tarmac on almost all roads on the island appears to have been laid and smoothed out like royal icing to suit the many thousands of cyclists that head to Mallorca for a holiday.

-2) Courteous drivers: Roadside signposts inform drivers of a 1.5m rule when overtaking cyclists.
+Courteous drivers: Roadside signposts inform drivers of a 1.5m rule when overtaking cyclists.
 Amazingly, most drivers uphold this safety guidance and give riders plenty of room.
-It’s often possible to cycle two abreast, or in large groups, without causing drivers to become annoyed or beep their car horns.
+As a result, it's often possible to cycle two abreast or in large groups without causing drivers to become annoyed or beep their car horns.

-3) Great climate: April and May or September and October are ideal for a sunny and mild weather cycling holiday.
-There is a very good chance of enjoying day after day of fair weather.
-In June, July and August, Mallorca can be very hot but thanks to the cooling breeze created by pedalling, the summer months are also well worth considering for your cycling holiday.
+Great climate: April and May or September and October are ideal for a sunny and mild cycling holiday.
+There is an excellent chance of enjoying day after day of fair weather.
+Mallorca can be very hot in June, July and August, but thanks to the cooling breeze created by pedalling, the summer months are also well worth considering for your cycling holiday.

-4) Good value for money: Eating out in bars, cafes and restaurants is generally cheaper than in the UK.
-Food and drink bought in supermarkets is also very affordable, especially if you seek out local produce, such as olives, fruit and veg.
+Good value for money: Eating out in bars, cafes, and restaurants is generally cheaper than in the UK.
+Food and drink bought in supermarkets are also very affordable, especially if you seek out local produce, such as olives, fruit and veg.

-7) Cycling for all: Whether its long, flat roads, or epic mountain climbs, and every kind of terrain in between, there is a route to suit all types of riders.
+Cycling for all: Whether it's long, flat roads, epic mountain climbs, and every kind of terrain in between, there is a route to suit all types of riders.

-10) Cosmopolitan: Mallorca attracts cyclists from all over Europe, which means you can enjoy chatting with like-minded holidaymakers from many different countries and even practise your languages!
+Cosmopolitan: Mallorca attracts cyclists from all over Europe, which means you can enjoy chatting with like-minded holidaymakers from many different countries and even practice your languages!